bvisokay/nested-file-fetcher/README.md

 - Supported file types include: jpeg, jpg, png, gif, svg, pdf, and ico

-- It is possible to search for files that do not end in these file extneions

-- Do this by editing line 36 to include your desired file extensions
+- It is possible to search for files that do not end in these file extensions by editing line 36 to include/exclude your desired file extensions

 ### Root Cause Has Been Fixed